waterholeforum/docs/routes.md

 });
 ```

-For [admin routes](./admin.md#adding-routes), use the `admin` method.
-Admin routes use the path prefix configured in `config/waterhole/admin.php` and a name prefix of `waterhole.admin.`.
-In addition to the `waterhole.web` middleware group, they use the `waterhole.admin` middleware group too, which ensures they are only accessible to admin users and require password confirmation.
+For [Control Panel routes](./cp.md#adding-routes), use the `CpRoutes` extender.
+CP routes use the path prefix configured in `config/waterhole/cp.php` and a name prefix of `waterhole.cp.`.
+In addition to the `waterhole.web` middleware group, they use the `waterhole.cp` middleware group too, which ensures they are only accessible to admin users and require password confirmation.

 ## Adding Middleware